Aerondight77/personal-website/README.md

 # Personal Website

-This is the source code for my website.
+This is the source code for my [website](https://www.baileyho.com/).

+You're welcome to use this repository as a reference.

-This website is developed using React.
+This website is developed using React and Node.js.

+The website is hosted in GitHub Pages.

 The domain name is purchased from Namecheap.

+Thank you for visiting this repository.